Cylia Ouikene

-Cylia Ouikene is an Algerian karateka.
+Cylia Ouikene (سيلية ويكان, born 7 September 2003) is an Algerian karateka.
 She won the gold medal in the women's 50 kg event at the 2022 Mediterranean Games held in Oran, Algeria.
 She won the silver medal in the women's 50 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

-She competed in the women's 50 kg event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.
+Ouikene competed in the women's 50 kg event at the 2021 World Karate Championships held in Dubai, United Arab Emirates.
 She won the gold medal in her event at the 2021 African Karate Championships held in Cairo, Egypt.
 She also won the silver medal in the women's team kumite event.

+In 2023, Ouikene won the gold medal in her event at the Arab Games held in Algiers, Algeria.
+She competed in the women's 50 kg event at the 2023 World Karate Championships held in Budapest, Hungary.

+In 2024, she won the silver medal in her event at the 2023 African Games held in Accra, Ghana.